ainemehdi6/EasyGeo/README.md

-# EasyGio
+# EasyGeo

-EasyGio its's an application for my school project , its an application programmed with asymptote language for drawing Geometric shapes and with python using Tkinter for the application design
+EasyGeo its's an application for my school project , its an application programmed with asymptote language for drawing Geometric shapes and with python using Tkinter for the application design

 #    Installation